-" And so becoming, Mademoiselle."
+" And fo becoming, Mademoifelle."

-She smiled in her turn, and I left her fully convinced of the sincerity of her vocation, and the great propriety and humanity of suffering young creatures to choose a kind of life so repugnant to human nature, at an age when they are such excellent judges of what will make them happy.
+She smiled in her turn, and I lest her fully convinced of the sincerity of her vocation, and the great propriety and humanity OF ired which aid, "The you have rules are fo found them no objecte habit of oiselle."

+of her voand humanity

+manity of suffering young creatures to chuse a kind of life so repugnant to human nature, at an age when they are such excellent judges of what will make them happy.